 Although specializing in trauma, dissociation and psychosis, Dr. Hunter views all problems in living as existing within the context of one’s life and on a continuum of suffering.
 She has trained in community mental health, state hospital, residential, and college counseling settings.
 She has additional training in DBT, Internal Family Systems, trauma sensitive yoga, and other trauma-informed practices.
 Certifications include: Sensory Motor Arousal Regulation Treatment (SMART), Trauma Art Narrative Therapy, and American Red Cross Training in Disaster Mental Health Services.

-Dr. Hunter is on the board of directors for the Hearing Voices Network – USA, the International Society for Ethical Psychiatry & Psychology, and the National Association for Rights Protection and Advocacy.
+Dr. Hunter is on the board of directors for the Hearing Voices Network – USA and the National Association for Rights Protection and Advocacy.
 She is an Associate Editor for the peer-reviewed journal Ethical Human Psychology & Psychiatry, and has been a guest editor for Asylum Magazine.
 Previous positions include co-chair of the mentoring subcommittee for the American Psychological Association’s Trauma Division and chair of the experts-by-experience committee for the International Society for Psychological and Social Approaches to Psychosis.

 Her work has led to interviews for internet news and radio, invited book chapters, and several collaborative efforts to reform mental health care in the United States.
 Articles have appeared on Truthout, AlterNet, Mad in America, and in several scientific journals.
 Dr. Hunter has presented in a broad range of settings throughout the US and internationally.